-From the output, we can see that the median price of the cars in the dataset is only \$5,006.50!
-We can also see that the four most expensive cars are all priced between \$13,400 and \$16,000.
-If we wished to browse the most expensive cars (and gain some experience with features of the Data Editor), we could start by clicking on the Data Editor (Browse) button,
+From the output, we can see that the median price of the cars in the dataset is only 5,006.50!
+We can also see that the four most expensive cars are all priced between 13,400 and 16,000.
+If we wished to browse the most expensive cars (and gain some experience with features of the Data Editor), we could start by clicking on the Data Editor (Browse) button, $\square$ .

-Once the Data Editor is open, we can click on the Filter observations button, $\nabla$ , in the sidebar so that the sidebar shows the Filter observations window.
+Once the Data Editor is open, we can click on the Filter observations button, $\mathbf{Y}$ , to bring up the Filter observations dialog.
 We can look at the expensive cars by putting price > 13000 in the Filter by expression field: